username-yao/ida-pro-mcp/README.md

 If you want to check them out, here is a list (in the order I discovered them):

-- https://github.com/taida957789/ida-mcp-server-plugin (SSE protocol only, requires installing dependencies in IDAPython)
+- https://github.com/taida957789/ida-mcp-server-plugin (SSE protocol only, requires installing dependencies in IDAPython).
-- https://github.com/fdrechsler/mcp-server-idapro (MCP Server in TypeScript, excessive boilerplate required to add new functionality)
+- https://github.com/fdrechsler/mcp-server-idapro (MCP Server in TypeScript, excessive boilerplate required to add new functionality).
-- https://github.com/MxIris-Reverse-Engineering/ida-mcp-server (custom socket protocol, boilerplate)
+- https://github.com/MxIris-Reverse-Engineering/ida-mcp-server (custom socket protocol, boilerplate).

 ## IDA Pro Installation

-1. Copy `mcp-plugin.py` in your plugins folder (`%appdata%\Hex-Rays\IDA Pro\plugins` on Windows)
+1. Copy `mcp-plugin.py` in your plugins folder (`%appdata%\Hex-Rays\IDA Pro\plugins` on Windows).
-2. Open an IDB and click `Edit -> Plugins -> MCP` to start the server
+2. Open an IDB and click `Edit -> Plugins -> MCP` to start the server.

 ## MCP Server Installation (Cline/Claude)